limonatasuyu/python_Twitter-Auto-Retweet-Message-Store-Bot-v0.1-FAILED-/README.md

-A python twitter bot i tried to make but failed miserably to do so

-Libraries i used are, BeautifulSoup, Tkinter, sqlite3
+A python twitter bot i tried to make but failed miserably Libraries i used are, BeautifulSoup, Tkinter, sqlite3